 - Focal abnormalities on neuroimaging.
 All infants should show either an anatomical (CT/MRI/MEG) or functional (PET/SPECT) lesion.

 However, the most appropriate time to consider cortical resection to treat medically intractable infantile spasms has not been clearly defined.
 The risks that need to be reconciled to make this decision are: What is the risk of loss of developmental potential if surgery is delayed too long versus what is the risk of unnecessary surgery if it is done too soon.
 Shields and coworkers (1999) proposed that, in addition to evaluation of seizures, developmental assessment be a key factor in the surgical decision.
 If a child with infantile spasms has met developmental milestones even though he or she has infantile spasms, the potential benefits of surgery should be carefully weighed with the potential risks.
-[For additional information, see Information Sheet on Epilepsy Surgery for Individuals with Tuberous Sclerosis
+For additional information, see Epilepsy Surgery for Individuals with TSC.

 Vigabatrin has demonstrated high efficacy in treating infantile spasms due to TSC.
 In a study by Jambaque and coworkers (2000), they found that the cessation of spasms with vigabatrin was associated with significant improvement of cognition and behavior in children with TSC.
 Controlling secondary generalization induced by infantile spasms also seems to be a key factor for intellectual development in children with TSC.